This private tour around Scotland was specifically designed for six riders from USA.

 Supplied with top box and 2 panniers.

 We have 2 saddles; a low heated one and regular comfort.
 These provide a versatile saddle height from 815mm up to 855mm to suite a variety of leg lengths.
-Mileage charge is £0.30 per mile
+Mileage charge is £0.30 per mile.
+If carying a pillion an age restriction of 35-70 with a minimum of 3 years riding on simiar machine applies.

 Restrictions: Theft-Damage deposit £2500, Minimum age 25, 2 years riding